 iv.
 Some have thought that because Christians are commanded to help the poor, especially Christians in need, that this is more important than supporting ministers of the gospel.
 But in 1 Timothy 5 Paul speaks of the responsibility of the church to honor widows, and to consider ministers of the gospel worthy of double honor.
 So, while Christians have a responsibility to help the poor, it does not come before the responsibility to support ministers of the gospel.

 c.
-General principles from the Bible for supporting the poor in the church:
+The collection for the saints: General principles from the Bible for supporting the poor in the church:

 i.
 Benevolence distribution is a potential source of conflict and division, and it is the job of deacons to prevent such problems by their wise, Spirit-led actions (Acts 6:1-7).